OneCX UI App Generator

 The OneCX UI App Generator is a powerful tool that simplifies the development of UI applications within the OneCX framework.
 It automates the creation of key UI components, ensuring consistency and adherence to best practices.

 In addition to generation, significant parts still need to be created or modified manually by the user.
+Such parts are highlighted in the documentation as ACTION.
+These actions indicate where and what adjustments are necessary to complete the generated code.

 Prerequisites